CNugteren/CLBlast/README.md

 | Linux/OS X | [![Build Status](https://travis-ci.org/CNugteren/CLBlast.svg?branch=master)](https://travis-ci.org/CNugteren/CLBlast/branches) |
 | Windows | [![Build Status](https://ci.appveyor.com/api/projects/status/github/cnugteren/clblast?branch=master&svg=true)](https://ci.appveyor.com/project/CNugteren/clblast) |

 CLBlast is a modern, lightweight, performant and tunable OpenCL BLAS library written in C++11.
 It is designed to leverage the full performance potential of a wide variety of OpenCL devices from different vendors, including desktop and laptop GPUs, embedded GPUs, and other accelerators.
 CLBlast implements BLAS routines: basic linear algebra subprograms operating on vectors and matrices.
+See [the CLBlast website](https://cnugteren.github.io/clblast) for performance reports on various devices as well as the latest CLBlast news.

 This preview-version is not yet tuned for all OpenCL devices: __out-of-the-box performance on some devices might be poor__.
 See below for a list of already tuned devices and instructions on how to tune yourself and contribute to future releases of the CLBlast library.